-ABC's 'American Idol' reboot beats Fox's OJ Simpson interview in the ratings battle
+Ratings battle: 'American Idol' reboot beats O.J.
+Simpson interview

-Not even a "lost" interview with OJ Simpson could help Fox beat ABC's "American Idol" reboot.
+Not even a "lost" interview with O.J.
+Simpson could help Fox beat ABC's "American Idol" reboot.

 "Idol" drew about 10.3 million viewers during its Sunday night premiere on ABC, according to preliminary ratings data.
 ABC brought the show back to air two years after its final season on Fox.

-Fox countered the "Idol" revival with its own ratings stunt: A dramatic, two-hour interview special called "OJ Simpson: The Lost Confession?"
+Fox countered the "Idol" revival with its own ratings stunt: A dramatic, two-hour interview special called "O.J.
+Simpson: The Lost Confession?"

 The program, which featured material from a 12-year-old interview with Simpson that the network had not aired before, attracted 4.4 million viewers.
 During the interview Simpson is asked to speculate about "what might have happened" when his ex-wife Nicole Brown and Ronald Goldman were killed in 1994.
 Simpson was famously acquitted of the murders, but he was found responsible for their deaths in a subsequent civil suit.

-OJ Simpson recounts killings in Fox's 'The Lost Confession?
+O.J.
+Simpson recounts killings in Fox's 'The Lost Confession?

 Although Fox has said that the "lost" interview tapes were only recently discovered, its decision to broadcast the special directly opposite "Idol" brought the rivalry between the networks into sharp relief.